Type: Moving Iron (MI)

 Note that the above assumes a phono-cable capacitance of 125pF for the Technics SL1200 Mk5.
 This value may be higher (likely) or lower for other turntables.
 Typically, a value in the range 150-200pF is assumed.

 On auditioning this Concorde manifestation of the 2M Blue, it came as no surprise to me that it is related to the 2M Red, having a similarly dynamic and detailed sound on the bright side of neutral.
 As one might expect, the Blue brings a little more refinement, particularly in the treble and midrange, and possibly better bass extension.
 The Blue also offers superior tracking.

 Prior to debuting this cartridge, I was using the equivalent cartridge from the old Ortofon VMS range, the classic VMS20E MkII.
 The open and dynamic sound of the Concorde / 2M Blue immediately made the VMS20E sound dull and lethargic by comparison.
-Its equivalent in Ortofon’s OM series is the OM20, and in the 500 series is the 520 Mk II (aka Vinyl Master Red).
-Here there are differences perhaps for the better.
-The OM20 trades some of the detail and air of the 2M Blue for a warmer balance with a more prominent bass, while the 520 MkII is somewhere between the two.
-On the whole, I slightly favour the OM20 (but not the Super OM20) and 520 MkII over the 2M Blue, but this is really a matter of taste.
+Its equivalent in Ortofon’s OM series is the OM20 – the standard (not Super) OM20 trades some of the detail and air of the 2M Blue for a slightly warmer balance, which some may prefer.

 For those who are keen to own a new Hi-Fi Concorde, there are limited options.
 The Concorde 40th Anniversary, reviewed here, is a limited-edition cartridge released in late 2018 to celebrate 40 years of the Concorde, so stocks will eventually dwindle and it may become a rarity.
 Higher up the ladder and much pricier, the Concorde Century was also issued as a celebratory limited-edition in 2018 to mark 100 years of Ortofon – it has a nude fine-line stylus and looks to be similar in specifications to the 2M Bronze, but has a lower compliance stylus with a slightly higher recommended tracking force.